ckinmon/rock-paper-scissors-ai/README.md

 ## Getting Started

-1a.
-Clone a copy of the source folder with eight .java files containing the various classes.

-1b.
-An older version of the game (with and without a GUI) is contained in the src folder.
-This version can also be cloned and the following steps can be used to execute the game.
+1. Clone a copy of the source folder with eight .java files containing the various classes.
+(An older version of the game (with and without a GUI) is contained in the src folder.
+This version can also be cloned and the following steps can be used to execute the game.)

 2. Using a command prompt of your choice, navigate to the folder on your computer in which the .java files are containd and   compile the files.